vmware-labs/node-replicated-kernel/doc/src/configuration/CI.md

 > If you add a new machine label, make sure to also add it to `utils.py` in the
 > CI website `_scripts` folder.

-Don't launch the runner yet (this comes as the last step).
+Don't launch the runner yet with `run.sh` (this happens further below in the doc).

 ## Give access to the benchmark repository